rudraprsd/astro_web_old/src/content/post/vs-code-snippet.md

 3. Click on the global snippet.
 (There is also options for particular languages.).
 Then type a name there.
 For example, "snippets".
 4. A file should open.
 5. In that file remove all the comment out items except the first and last curly braces.
-6. Then go to your browser and search snippet generator for vs code (or) go to https://snippet-generator.app/
+6. Then go to your browser and search snippet generator for vs code.
+(I can add link of that but there is some deploy problem).
 7. There fill the details and paste the code what you want to keep as snippet there at the desired place.
 8. It will generate a code snippet.
 Copy that and paste inside the vscode snippet file inside the curly braces.